SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - [Restrictions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensql_engine_restr.htm)
 - See details on the various ABAP SQL functionalities in the ABAP Keyword Documentation and in the [ABAP SQL cheat sheet](03_ABAP_SQL.md).

 The following example explores various `SELECT` queries with internal tables as data sources.
-To try it out, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try it out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example uses objects of the ABAP cheat sheets repository and is set up to display output in the console.

 Example: